3 Easy Tips For Maximizing College Financial Aid

 If you have some money saved away and also have consumer debt, such as credit card balances, you could consider paying these debts off or down.
 Credit card debt is not factored into the financial aid eligibility equation, but assets such as cash are.
 So by using some saved cash to pay off or down consumer debts such as credit cards, you will be helping to maximize your federal financial aid eligibility.

-2. Save Money In Parents Name
+2. Save Money In Parents Name (529 Plan)

 When saving for college, save money in the parent’s name, and not the child’s name.
 Since parents only need to contribute around 6% of their assets, and you are expected to contribute more then 5 times that, having more assets in your parents names will help maximize your financial aid eligibility.
 Using a college saving plan that is treated like a parents asset (such as a 529 plan) can also work in a similar fashion.
+529 plans can be a great way to prepare financially for future education costs while benefiting from tax advantages.

 3. Spend The Students Money First